Creating a Strong First Impression

 Practice.
 Practice interviewing.
 One good way to get started is to obtain a list of sample interview questions and write your responses to these questions on paper.
 Edit your responses until you are comfortable with them.
 Call our office to schedule a mock (practice) interview with a staff member.

 Project.
 Project a positive image even when the questioning gets negative.
 If you are asked to state one of your weaknesses, do so.
 However, explain what you are doing to eliminate that weakness and what you have learned in the process.

 Take advantage of the opportunity and convenience of interviewing on-campus through our On-Campus Recruiting Program.
 Employers screen resumes from Millikin University students and alumni, and choose candidates to interview for vacancies.

 Schedules of all companies coming to Millikin each semester are available in our office reception area and are posted on our website.
-You may also submit your resume for interview opportunities at various campuses in Illinois via ISCPA Interviews (go to www.iscpa.org and click on “Students”).
+You may also submit your resume for interview opportunities at various campuses in Illinois via CCCI (formerly ISCPA) Interviews (go to www.iscpa.org and click on “Students”).

 Interview no-show policy

-We maintain a firm policy toward students who miss interview appointments with on-campus recruiters.
+We maintain a firm policy for students who miss interview appointments with on-campus recruiters.
 This No-Show Policy is necessary for the following reasons:

 - The recruiter has been advised in advance of the number of students who have scheduled interviews and has planned his/her time accordingly.